 Statistical Programs supported at NAU

-ITS supports three statistical programs at NAU.
-These include SPSS (also called PASW, this includes AMOS), SAS, and JMP running on Microsoft Windows, Macintosh, and Unix.
+ITS supports three statistical programs at NAU that may be installed on faculty, staff, departmental, and student computers for non-commercial, Academic or Academic Research use only.
+These include SPSS (also called PASW, this includes AMOS), SAS, and JMP running on Microsoft Windows and Macintosh OS X.

 ||License Period covered

 NOTE: SPSS for the Mac will only run on Intel-based Macs, not the earlier PowerPC systems.
 AMOS is included with the Windows version of SPSS.
 License period will be updated each year as soon as the new license is available.

 R and RStudio are currently being tested for use and are utilized by some departments at NAU.
 Currently RStudio is available on the Jan and Dana servers.
 Very limited support is available for R and RStudio.
 SAS has also released a free University Edition.

 Mathematica is available for Student, staff, and Faculty use.
 The product may be installed on home machines.
 Information for the product and how to obtain a copy may be found on the CEFNS Mathematica website.